Buy a home

 Save for Down payment

 Evaluate your financial health.
 You don’t want to be house broke.
-Save for your down payment, rule of thumb is at least 3% of the sale price of the home, know your credit score and have consistent income that has been steady for the past 12-24 months.
+Save for your down payment, the rule of thumb is at least 3% of the sale price of the home, know your credit score, and have consistent income that has been steady for the past 12-24 months.

 Find a Realtor

 Realtors are everywhere, we’re a dime a dozen no matter what city or state.
 What you want is someone who is going to offer you and your family a high quality of customer excellence; someone who will serve your entire family well.
 Someone who understands how to negotiate the best deal for you, someone who is motivated to sell your home fast and someone who will listen to you, your needs and explain the hard things in a simple way in which you best understand, someone who will place your home in the Multiple Listing Service (MLS) for exposure to millions of potential buyers; and lastly, someone who will provide a targeted strategy to sell your home fast.

 Remember you’re hiring a Realtor, they will get compensated at the end of the transaction.
 Just like you would interview and obtain references to hire someone to remodel your home or any other service you’re paying for, you want to do the same for a Realtor.
 The last thing you want to do is regret having to pay them at the end of the transaction because they didn’t serve you well.

 If you’re in the DC metro area, I’m happy to serve you or refer you to a trusted professional who I know will serve you well.